 - Take care of the arena!
 Water if needed and make manure pick up easily with a tub and fork.

 - Add blankets to horses instead before you seal up the barn in cold weather.
 The only top priority area to keep warmer is where you stash your horse’s temperature-sensitive medications.
 Wait – change that.
 Don’t seal up the barn.
 They need the airflow!

 - Utilize turnouts as much as possible!
 On days when the horses are inside longer, step up the stall cleaning frequency.

 - Find the lowest dust bedding you can.
 Sometimes you may find that finer bedding on the bottom layer soaks up the urine well, and you can add some bigger flakes on top to keep the dust at bay.

 - Rinse the hay with water to remove dust before feeding time.
 There are dozens of ways to do this!

 - Feed your horse far away from his favorite pee spot.
 Many barns don’t even put shavings in a corner of the stall where the food sits, to avoid this problem!
 Hay nets may also help with this.

 - A change in his respiration rate at rest or during exercise.
 A fever is an indicator as well.
 Learn about checking your horse’s TPR here.

 - Coughing when being ridden (or any other time, really).
 It’s not normal for a horse to cough when warming up.

 - Unusual sounds when he’s being exercised.
-Sometime these happen at rest, too.
+Sometimes these happen at rest, too.